 The overarching research topic in the department of Archaeogenetics is the use of novel scientific approaches from high throughput sequencing of ancient DNA from human populations and their pathogens to explore research questions related to human history, gene-culture coevolution, and adaptation to infectious disease.

-The candidate’s job will be the analysis of human genomic data from ancient and modern samples to reconstruct population history.
-The goal is to understand genetic diversity and substructure of Neolithic and Bronze Age populations, with a particular emphasis on West- Eurasia.
+We are generally seeking qualified candidates to analyse human genomic data from ancient and modern samples to reconstruct population history.
+The goal is to understand genetic diversity and substructure of past populations mostly from but not exclusive to Western Eurasia.
 To this end, the candidate will use statistical methods to quantify ancestral relationships, such as PCA, admixture, and f-statistics.
-We will also develop explicit tree- and graph-based population-genetic models for common ancestry and admixture between different groups of samples to understand order and timing of historical events.
+We are also developing explicit tree- and graph-based population-genetic models for common ancestry and admixture between different groups of samples to understand order and timing of historical events.

-The ideal applicant should have completed a PhD in genetics, bioinformatics, and computer science or relevant neighboring disciplines, worked with large high-throughput sequencing or SNP datasets, and a profound interest in human history.
+Ideal applicants should have completed a PhD in genetics, bioinformatics, and computer science or relevant neighboring disciplines, ideally worked with large high-throughput sequencing or SNP datasets, and have a profound interest in human history.
 Prerequisites also include evidence of strong oral and written communication skills and the ability to complete tasks in a timely and structured fashion.

 Please submit a letter of interest in one single file up to 5 MB detailing how you meet the qualifications and what you would like to work on, and a curriculum vitae (indicating previous academic performance indicators, publication history, and prior research experience) via our online application form: https://lotus2.gwdg.de/mpg/mjws/perso/shh_p033.nsf/application

 Please note that when submitting your document in our application form you will be asked for contact information of three referees.
 Your referees will receive an email containing a link where they can upload their letter of recommendation.
 The deadline for submission of these letters is the same as the one for the applications.